Aireborough Grammar School: History

 In January 1906, a meeting of Rawdon, Yeadon, Guiseley and Menston councils discussed a proposal to create a secondary school for Guiseley.
 The following May the first meeting of the governing body of Guiseley Secondary School took place.
 In April 1907, a site in Yeadon was decided upon and the school name was amended to become Yeadon and Guiseley Secondary School.
 Plans were agreed in October 1907 and construction began.

 The school opened on 14 September 1910 with 71 pupils, and the official opening of Yeadon and Guiseley Secondary School took place on 4 November 1910.
 In 1937, the townships of Rawdon, Yeadon and Guiseley were amalgamated to form the Aireborough Urban District, at which time the name of the school changed to Aireborough Grammar School.

 When the Butler Education Act 1944 came into force in 1945, the school became a county maintained secondary grammar school, and only admitted pupils who had passed the eleven plus exam.
 There was considerable building extension work undertaken in the early 1960s which was accompanied by significant increase in pupil numbers and, from 1974, facilitated the school's evolution into a comprehensive school.
 The Jubilee Review in 1985 alluded to the fact that "the future may well be uncertain".
 This proved true in May 1991 when the school closed, following which it was demolished and the land was developed as housing.
-There is some link with the old school, however, as the boundary wall incorporates the carved Rawdon, Yeadon, Guiseley and Menston stones from the facade of the school, and the street names of Coverley Rise and Fairfax Grove in the development pay a passing homage to two of the school houses.
+There is some link with the old school, however, as the boundary wall opposite Nunroyd Park on New Road (A65) between Dibb Lane and West Side Retail Park incorporates the carved Rawdon, Yeadon, Guiseley and Menston stones from the facade of the school, and the street names of Coverley Rise and Fairfax Grove in the development pay a passing homage to two of the school houses.